-Strategies for Effective Employee Engagement in the Workplace
+Top Strategies for Employee Engagement in the Workplace

-Whether we consider the pandemic or not, effective employee engagement in the workplace should be the top priority for companies.
-After all, when employees aren't motivated and supported, the rest of our strategies reign useless.
+Effective employee engagement in the workplace should be the top priority for companies and innovation leaders, aiming to build resilient and motivated teams.
+After all, when employees aren't motivated and supported, the rest of our strategies reign pointless.

 With the pandemic and its extreme effects on our world, our lifestyles, and our businesses, employee engagement is more important than ever.
 Unfortunately, nearly 100,000 businesses have had to shut their doors for good since 2020, and the restrictions to protect us have made it difficult for business owners to adjust their strategies and sustain workflow.